 Many diagrams like the following use the hole-flow convention.
 These diagrams are a bit misleading because they imply electrons flowing from a positive charge to a negative charge:

 It wasn’t until 150 years later, in 1897, that Sir J. J. Thomson posited that atoms were made of electrons and discovered that electrons, rather than holes, were thing that was actually moving.

 However, in practical usage, it doesn’t matter, because most everything has standardized on Benjamin Franklin’s convention.
 For this reason, many people use the term charge carrier, which can mean either a positive charge (hole) or a negative charge (electron).

 We think of electricity as moving at near the speed of light, which is how we can communicate around the world on the phone or via the internet almost instantly.
 But electrons actually flow, or drift as physicists say, pretty slowly.
 So how is this possible?

 Well, it turns out, what actually moves is the electromagnetic wave, which is the propagation of the charge moving.
 Consider a hypothetical tube full of marbles:

 If you add a marble in one end, a marble will fall out of the other end almost immediately, even though each marble only moved a small amount:

-Now imagine that those marbles are electrons; the effect of adding an electron is near instantaneous, or as fast as anything can actually travel; the speed of light.
+Now imagine that those marbles are electrons; the effect of adding an electron is near instantaneous, or as fast as anything can travel; the speed of light.
 In a conductive material, electricity works the exact same way, even if it’s a very long wire.
-So the data that’s encoded in the patterns of electrons on a wire when a phone call is made around the world, may actually only travel a short distance, but on the other end, the effect is the exact same as if those electrons traveled the whole way.
+So, the data that’s encoded in the patterns of electrons on a wire when a phone call is made around the world may travel only a short distance, but on the other end, the effect is the exact same as if those electrons traveled the whole way.